A kind of franchise that's been so popular for solong that they seem to be grandfathered into the industry.

 To elaborate on Pokémon, it started out as a good RPG video game.
 Then they based a TV show off the game (as well as a few manga).
 Then a new version of the game based off the TV show came out (Yellow version).
 Then new game generations and TV series came out hand in hand.
 Add in the card game, many toys, many more manga, and all kinds of conceivable merchandise.

 Mario and Pokémon are the two best-selling game series of all time.
 There are over 200 Mario games and it came out a full fifteen years before Pokémon.
-They are currently only about 20 million games apart, which might be surpassed with the release of HeartGold and SoulSilver.
-Basically, Pokémon is well on its way to number one (probably surpassed, Nintendo hasn't released new data in a while).
+They are currently only about 15 million games apart, meaning that basically, Pokémon is well on its way to number one.

 Mario Kart, while a spin-off to the Mario series definitely deserves a mention here.
 While at first, it did pretty well though not reaching the success of the main series games, it eventually exploded in popularity with Mario Kart DS and Mario Kart Wii.
 Mario Kart Wii in particular has sold 28 million making it the best selling game of the seventh generation barring Wii Sports.
 This means that one in every three Wiis in the world has this game.